-- Provide sufficient period of time for a planning phase to establish policies and procedures, and to communicate the goals, vision, and policies, and procedures of the program and the model.
+- Provide sufficient time for a planning phase to establish policies and procedures, and to communicate the goals, vision, and policies, and procedures of the program and the model.
 One respondent noted, "Design, then implement." - Incorporate the policies and procedures into an implementation manual that is widely disseminated and used.
-Such a manual should include a description of roles and responsibilities of staff, including how parent mentors and ECE program staff, assist and support families in the enrollment process; leadership and decisionmaking processes; description of the program components; eligibility criteria (including geographic area targeted for the project) and the application and enrollment process; explanation of the payment structure and a description of how ECE programs will need to adapt and work with other funding sources and agencies).26
+Such a manual should include a description of roles and responsibilities of staff, including ways parent mentors and ECE program staff assist and support families in the enrollment process, leadership and decisionmaking processes, description of the program components, eligibility criteria (including geographic area targeted for the project) and the application